ArnavVarshney/BAML-Bank/README.md

 ## Setup

-Download this repo as ZIP file and extract it.
+Download this repo as ZIP file and extract it or clone it.
 Install all requirements by running:

 `pip install -r requirements.txt`